ESIvy/esivy.gihub.io/content/posts/homework-or-no-homework.md

 ---
-title: To give, or not to give homework?
-That is the question
+title: "To give, or not to give homework?
+That is the question"
 date: '2015-03-24T10:13:54-05:00'
 status: publish
 path: /homework-or-no-homework